 Transportation and Group Size

-The Mercedes minibus ensures comfort on the roughly 50-minute drives between stops.
-Many reviews praise the smooth, hassle-free transportation, which allows you to relax and really enjoy the scenery without worry.
 The standard group size is typically up to 20 people, but the semi-private upgrade reduces that to a maximum of 8, offering a more intimate setting and more personalized attention from your guide.

 Guides and Knowledge

 The guides consistently receive high marks for their friendliness, expertise, and storytelling.
-As one reviewer put it, “Francesca was great!
+As one reviewer put it, "Francesca was great!
 Learned a lot.
 The views were unreal.
-It was like being in a movie”.
-Clearly, a knowledgeable guide who can share local stories and answer all your questions adds a lot to the experience.
+It was like being in a movie".
+Clearly, a guide who can share local stories and answer all your questions adds a lot to the experience.
 Many comment that guides like Cristina or Chiara make the day especially memorable.

 Food and Drink